 Unlike many other academic core facilities, the National Capability in Genomics is staffed by dedicated scientists.
 We are not split between our own research, and working on behalf of our collaborators and customers, all our attention is on the researchers who use our service.
 Very few sequencing centres have our level of experience with non-model organisms and we are familiar working with data from highly polyploid plants, straightforward diploid model organisms, bacterial and fungal genomes, and endangered species.

 The National Capability in Genomics is organised by a dedicated project management team lead by Chris Watkins.
 Lab operations are overseen by David Baker, Leah Clissold and Darren Heavens and the bioinformatics team is headed by Jay Moore.
-Daniel Swan oversees the Platforms and Pipelines Group and Tim Stitt leads the Scientific Computing Group.
+Daniel Swan oversees the Genomics Pipelines Group and Tim Stitt leads the Scientific Computing Group.
 Together we can provide everything from advice on project strategy, experimental design to maximise the power of your studies, appropriate technology selection; through to full bioinformatics services from de novo assembly to resequencing, community profiling, epigenetic studies and a full range of transcriptomic analyses.